Autodesk Licensing Compliance

 Licenses with Invalid Serial Numbers – aka Counterfeit or Pirated licenses

 Licenses with invalid serial numbers are products that Autodesk has never created for sale.
 These serial numbers were never issued by Autodesk and are not considered legitimate, genuine instances of the software.
-Some of the common ways these licenses enter an organizations is through improper download from the internet, inadvertent purchases from counterfeiters, or use of “cracks” of “key generators” on legitimate Autodesk media.
+Some of the common ways these licenses enter organizations are through improper download from the internet, inadvertent purchases from counterfeiters, or use of “cracks” of “key generators” on legitimate Autodesk media.
 In most cases, because these installations are not valid licenses, a replacement purchase of legitimate software is required.

 Over Installed Licenses – i.e. single seat SA installed on 5 machines.

 Autodesk software licenses, whether stand-alone or network, are created and sold for a specific number of concurrent users.
 Over installation exists when the specific license is installed on different computers beyond the number of instances allowed by the applicable Autodesk Software License Agreement.
 Over installed conditions can occur simply by installing a license multiple times on different computers or, in the case of network licenses, by having the network license file served out concurrently on multiple servers thus increasing the allowed license count.
-Since the number of software licenses available is improperly increased by over installation, an acceptable compliance resolution is purchase of additional licenses to compensate for the over installation.
+Since the number of software licenses available is improperly increased by over installation, an acceptable compliance resolution is the purchase of additional licenses to compensate for the over installation.

 Use of Previously Upgraded or Cross Graded Licenses

 Autodesk allows customers to upgrade certain software licenses to current versions as well as cross grade their software to more highly functional versions.
 In these cases, the old license is “traded in” for a newer or more functional version.
 Usage of the old license must cease and the old license must be uninstalled per the guidelines in the applicable Autodesk Software License Agreement.
 Installation beyond the timelines set forth in the applicable Software License Agreement is not permitted.
-License compliance problems can arise after upgrade and cross grade transactions if software assets are not managed to the terms of the Software License Agreement.
-In this scenario, computers with previously upgraded or cross graded licenses continue to exist in customer environments and allow for more than the permitted amount of licenses to be available for use.
-Since more than the entitled amounts of software licenses are available for use, compliance resolution for this condition is purchase of like licenses to alleviate the over installation.
+License compliance problems can arise after an upgrade and cross-grade transactions if software assets are not managed to the terms of the Software License Agreement.
+In this scenario, computers with previously upgraded or cross-graded licenses continue to exist in customer environments and allow for more than the permitted amount of licenses to be available for use.
+Since more than the entitled amounts of software licenses are available for use, compliance resolution for this condition is a purchase of like licenses to alleviate the over installation.

 Use of Licenses Registered to Another Company or Organization

 Autodesk’s software licenses are not transferable without the consent of Autodesk.
 That means that Autodesk software licenses may not be used in a company or organization that were purchased by and registered to another company.
-However, there are certain exceptions in the event of corporate activities,such as a merger, acquisition or divestiture, among others.
-Autodesk’s consent to a transfer of license under these circumstances is required, and other conditions may apply.
-In the event that licenses are found in the audit that were purchased by and registered to another entity, further information must be provided to Autodesk to determine if a transfer of license is applicable.
+However, there are certain exceptions in the event of corporate activities, such as a merger, acquisition or divestiture, among others.
+Autodesk’s consent to a transfer of the license under these circumstances is required, and other conditions may apply.
+In the event that licenses are found in the audit that was purchased by and registered to another entity, further information must be provided to Autodesk to determine if a transfer of the license is applicable.
 If a transfer of license does not apply, the license must be replaced with the purchase of a similar license.